EndPointCorp/end-point-blog/2026/06/upgrading-rails-5-to-rails-8-with-ai.md

 If I did another AI-assisted Rails upgrade like this, I would keep the same short method:

+- Before touching the upgrade, check spec coverage on the highest-risk paths and fill the gaps.
+Most of what bit us was plain missing coverage.
 - Reproduce a failure on the old version before calling it a regression.
 - Treat load checks, unit tests, end-to-end tests, and browser checks as four separate kinds of evidence, not one.
 - Turn every manually found regression into an automated test.